Samuel Kanyon Doe Sports Complex

-The Samuel Kanyon Doe Sports Stadium (frequently abbreviated SKD Stadium) is a multi-purpose stadium which is part of the Samuel Kanyon Doe Sports Complex in Paynesville, Liberia, a suburb of the country's capital, Monrovia.
-Built in 1986, it is used mostly for football matches and has an athletics track, though it has also been used for a reggae concert, political rallies, IDP refuge, and Ebola treatment.
-The largest stadium in Liberia, its spectator capacity is 22,000.
+The Samuel Kanyon Doe Sports Complex (commonly called SKD Stadium) is a multi-purpose stadium in Paynesville, Monrovia, Liberia.
+Opened in 1986, it is primarily used for football and athletics and has hosted national matches, concerts, political rallies and humanitarian uses.
+Published capacity figures vary by source (commonly cited as about 22,000 seats, while other directories list up to 35,000), and the stadium underwent major renovation works funded by China and completed in stages in 2005 and 2013–2017, with further refurbishments reported in 2022.

 Background

-The stadium was commissioned by President William Tolbert, who did not start the construction and was removed from power in a 1980 coup d'état by 17 enlisted men of the Armed Forces of Liberia led by Samuel Doe.
-Completed during Doe's reign, he named the facility after himself.
+The stadium was started before the 1980 coup that brought Samuel K. Doe to power and was completed and named in his honour in 1986.

 During Liberia's second civil war, thousands sought refuge in the stadium.
-On June 24, 2003, following the breakdown of a cease fire, there were a reported 58,000 IDPs in the stadium, more than 5% of Monrovia's estimated 1,000,000 residents.
+During Liberia's civil conflicts the complex was repeatedly used as an emergency refuge.
+Sources disagree on the peak number of internally displaced persons (IDPs) sheltered at SKD: some contemporaneous reports and databases note figures in the tens of thousands (reports citing around 47,000–58,000 at various points in 2003), while UNHCR and ReliefWeb documentation records the organised relocation of about 18,000 IDPs from SKD in August 2003.
+The article therefore notes both figures and cites the original humanitarian reports for clarity.

 The stadium has had frequent problems with overcrowding, due on at least one occasion to illegal ticket sales.
 In 2008, eight people died of suffocation following a football match, and in 2014, spectators were reported to have fainted.

 The stadium has been the site of international concerts, national political events, and multiple World Cup qualifying matches.
 In 1988, the Reggae Sunsplash concert was held in SKD.
 The 24-hour long event featured Burning Spear, Yellowman, and other well-known roots and dancehall reggae artists flown in from Jamaica.
 During the campaign for the Liberian general election in 2011 the Congress for Democratic Change held exclusive rallies in the stadium.

+In 2022, the stadium was used as the endpoint for all races during the 2022 Liberia Marathon.